For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 Quick Chapter Menu

 After Todd had hung up on him, Scott’s attention went back to the photo.
 The woman was stunning.
 Her tan was golden, her figure was lithe and could have been a model from In-Shape magazine.
 From the way her arms gathered Scott in, it appeared that she had put a solid claim on him as much as she made herself a trophy for Scott.

 Next to her, Scott was much taller.
-Sienna was only about five-foot-four and Scott was six foot even, no matter how much he willed his bones and body to stretch past the six-foot mark as he religiously hung upside down on the gravity bed.
-In counterpoint to Sienna’s sun-drenched hair, Scott was dark haired and his beard grew fast if he didn’t shave at least every other day.
+Sienna was only about five-foot-four and Scott was just over six feet, no matter how much he willed his bones and body to stretch further to another digit past the six-foot mark as he religiously hung upside down on the gravity bed.
+In counterpoint to Sienna’s sun-bleached brown hair, Scott was dark haired and his beard grew fast if he didn’t shave at least every other day.
 He had a small amount of chest and body hair - something he himself was always relieved to see when he took his shirt off - and above the waist band of his bright neon green and gray board shorts, his lightly fleeced abdomen flowed from muscle group to muscle group upward and outward.